 You can hardwire LED light strips to a light switch, but it usually isn’t necessary.
 Most LED light strips run on 12 or 24 volts and use a power adapter that you plug into your wall outlet.
 “I suggest finding something either 12V or 24V, which is considered extra-low voltage,” says Belanger.

 To wire that kind of LED light strip to a light switch, you need to obtain a separate transformer and wire the transformer to the light switch.
 In that case, you’re usually better off consulting with a professional electrician,“ says David Walter, master electrician and CEO of Electrician Mentor.
 “That way you'll ensure the job is done right.”

 This article was written by Jeremy Laukkonen, a freelance writer and product tester for The Spruce.
 He’s had firsthand installing and using LED strip lights in his own home and has over a decade of experience reviewing electronics for outlets like Lifewire and Digital Trends, in addition to The Spruce.

-To gain a deeper understanding of LED light strips, what to look for, and insight on home installation, Jeremy spoke with David Walter, Master Electrician and CEO of Electrician Mentor, and Dan Belanger, Master Electrician and co-owner of 4Wire Electrical.
+To gain a deeper understanding of LED light strips, what to look for, and insight into home installation, Laukkonen spoke with David Walter, master electrician and CEO of Electrician Mentor, and Dan Belanger, master electrician and co-owner of 4Wire Electrical.
 Using their expert insights, he looked for low-voltage LED light strips that had the right brightness, LED density, features, and connectivity for various rooms and settings.